salif/colemak-tr/LINUX.md

 ---

+I am not an expert in installing keyboard layouts, these instructions may not work for all Linux users.

+## Follow these instructions

-First, backup some files.
-Run these commands:
+**1.** First, backup some files by running these commands:

 ```bash
 cp /usr/share/X11/xkb/symbols/tr /usr/share/X11/xkb/symbols/tr.old
 cp /usr/share/X11/xkb/rules/evdev.xml /usr/share/X11/xkb/rules/evdev.xml.old
 ```

+If you get an error, first run this command: `su -l root`, then try running the commands again, or replace `cp` with `sudo cp`.

-Open file `/usr/share/X11/xkb/symbols/tr` and append the following text block at the end of the file
+**2.** Open file `/usr/share/X11/xkb/symbols/tr` and append the following text block at the end of the file:

 ```
 // github.com/salif/colemak-tr